anoma/juvix/docs/reference/language/modules.md

 ```

 Now we can simply write `sort`.
 It is important to remember that when we open a
-module, that module must be in scope, I.e., it must either be imported
+module, that module must be in scope, i.e., it must either be imported
 or defined as a local module

 Since importing and opening a module is done often, there is special syntax for